ranjodh-kaur/PPS_2022/2221040/prog6bit.md

-## Write a program using bitwise operator
+### Program 6: Write a program using bitwise operator
 ```
 #include <stdio.h>